Common Print Security Threats To Watch Out For

 When employees are sending documents from a computer or mobile device to the print hardware, they may be putting their data at risk while it’s in transit.
 Hackers who have gained access to a network via malware may be able to exploit these documents, downloading them to their own device or server.
 This technique, known as sniffing, can lead to data leaks and other security risks.

 How to solve the issue: Encryption, encryption, encryption!
 It’s important you encrypt all data, both while it’s in transit and wherever you choose to store it once it’s arrived at its destination (in this case, a printer).
-You can also use programs like HP Jet Advantage to make it easy for employees to print securely via mobile devices, even when they’re not at the office.

 5. Printer hacking via the network